-This could be the practice owner, or a partner in the practice, or in the case of a corporate the manager of the practice.
-The Regulations focus on not only responding to complaints but also learning from complaints and this is something which Dental Protection has already been advocating as a matter of risk management.
-This also fits comfortably with the Ombudsman's view in 'Principles of Good Complaints Handling' that complaints should be should be part of the process resulting in continuous improvement by:
+The regulations focus on not only responding to complaints but also learning from complaints and this is something which Dental Protection has already been advocating as a matter of risk management.
+This also fits comfortably with the Ombudsman's view in 'Principles of Good Administration' that complaints should be part of the process resulting in continuous improvement by:

-- Using all feedback and the lessons learnt from complaints to improve service design and delivery. - Having systems in place to record, analyse and report on the learning from complaints. - Regularly reviewing the lessons to be learnt from complaints. - Where appropriate, telling the complainant about the lessons learnt and changes made to services, guidance or policy. - In looking at complaints there are two separate issues.
+- Using all feedback and the lessons learnt from complaints to improve service design and delivery. - Having systems in place to record, analyse and report on the learning from complaints. - Regularly reviewing the lessons to be learnt from complaints. - Where appropriate, telling the complainant about the lessons learnt and changes made to services, guidance or policy.

+In looking at complaints there are two separate issues.
 The first is that of managing the patient's concerns in terms of the focus of the complaint.
 The second is having the appropriate audit loop in place so that all of those involved in the complaint can learn from it.
 A patient needs to be informed of any changes which have been made and the loop could be closed effectively when the patient receives notification of changes which have been made as a result of their input.
 This may also have the effect of enhancing the relationship between the patient and the practice.

-Each practice must also have a complaints manager, to be responsible for managing the procedures for handling and considering complaints in accordance with the arrangements made under the Regulations.
+Each practice must also have a senior investigations manager, to be responsible for managing the procedures for handling and considering complaints in accordance with the arrangements made under the regulations.

-The complaints manager may be;
+The senior investigations manager may be;

-- (a) a person who is not an employee of the responsible body ; - (b) the same person as the responsible person; - (c) a complaints manager designated by another responsible body.
+- (a) a person who is not an employee of the responsible body; - (b) the same person as the responsible person; - (c) a complaints manager designated by another responsible body.

 The complaints manager may be the practice manager, one of the dentists or another suitable person.
-The complaints manager and the responsible person can also be one and the same.
+The senior investigations manager and the responsible officer can also be one and the same.
 It may be helpful if the complaints manager is someone who is normally present in the dental practice so that any verbal complaints captured can be resolved at an early stage.
 Patients can become dissatisfied when they ask to speak to the appropriate person, only to be advised they are not available.
 Accessibility and availability of the complaints manager are important factors, as are the appropriate complaints handling and communication skills.

 Some practices have more experience than others in handling complaints.
-Small practices may not have a team member who is best suited to be the complaints manager.
+Small practices may not have a team member who is best suited to be the senior investigations manager.
 The old system of the dentist's spouse carrying out this role may be unsuitable in some circumstances and there is nothing to prevent practices from grouping together to share a complaints manager, provided that they ensure the issue of accessibility and availability is addressed.
 Some LDCs may also be able to assist with this.

-7.4 PERSONS WHO MAY MAKE COMPLAINTS
+7.4 PEOPLE WHO MAY MAKE COMPLAINTS

 A complaint may be made by a patient or someone acting on their behalf.
 Appropriate consideration must be given to the patient's confidentiality prior to providing a response to someone acting on a patient's behalf and Dental Protection would be happy to advise on individual situations.